binary-com/deriv-api-docs/docs/core-concepts/api-calls-anatomy/index.md

   - calls
   - anatomy
 keywords:
-  - trading
+  - trading app
-  - concept
-  - calls
+  - api calls
-  - anatomy
+  - api example
-description: Deriv API calls' anatomy
+description: Set up API calls for your trading app using the API call feature.
+With API examples, learn to subscribe, send requests, and get response data.
 ---

 ## Subscribe and send